CExA-project/mini-minipic/doc/compilation.md

 ## Prerequisites

-miniPIC uses CMake as a build system.
+miniPIC uses CMake (version ≥ 3.16) as a build system.
 For using Kokkos, you have two options:

 1. **Using a Git submodule** (recommended)
 2. **Using an installed Kokkos library**